 Confidentiality can be broken if the client is a danger to himself or to others and I am mandated to report such risk factors.

 It is unwise to fail to treat any of these illnesses.
 Just like you would get medical treatment for pneumonia or a heart condition, you should do the same for mental and emotional problems.
 There should be no reason for shame or fear of being labeled inadequate or crazy because you need some help.
 Mental health issues can be just as crippling and often dangerous if left untreated as physical health issues.
-After all, the brain and the body are a unit, what affects one often affects the other.
+After all, the brain and the body are a unit, what affects one affects the other.